Accuracy-Efficiency Trade-Offs and Accountability in Distributed ML Systems: Introduction

-This contribution demonstrates the need for government-required risk assessment tools for analyzing distributed ML systems.
+We argue that the accuracy-efficiency trade-off exposes a high-level abstraction that policymakers should use to help hold such systems accountable.\footnote{We emphasize that this is \emph{not the only} such tool policymakers should have for holding these systems accountable.
+Other accountability mechanisms are also necessary, such as those that can assess hardware failures~\cite{abraham2019responsibility, surden2016avs, aaj2017avs}, the explainability of ML models~\cite{kroll2017aa}, and the impact of variance in automated decision-making~\cite{forde2021model}.} Rather than operating at one of two extremes--- solely having policymakers rely on technical experts to make high-stakes decisions or inundating policymakers with underlying low-level technical details---we advocate for something in between: Researchers should focus on providing correctness and performance guarantees, and should build tools to help policymakers reason about these guarantees.
+These tools should help expose the uncertainty in distributed ML systems.
+This would facilitate lawmakers' ability to assess whether trade-off implementations are aligned with safety goals, and to regulate the risk of deploying high-stakes systems like AVs.
+We emphasize \emph{distributed systems} because much of the sociotechnical conversation in ML has focused on \emph{algorithmic} fairness.
+This has left the systems components---notably, scalability, speed and their impact on correctness---under-explored in terms of their policy implications.
+As a result, ML \emph{systems} present under-examined challenges for technological accountability.
+We take the initial steps to bring some of these challenges to light, and suggest a novel framing for how to hold such systems accountable.
+This contribution demonstrates the need for mandatory risk assessment tools for distributed ML systems.
 We contend that, without such tools, effective public oversight of these systems will not be possible.
 Instead, we run the risk of manufacturers ignoring accountability mechanisms when constructing ML systems---or worse, deliberately making these systems difficult to assess in order to obscure responsibility when accidents occur.
 In both of these scenarios, the burden would fall on individual victims to prove manufacturer responsibility.
-This dynamic would make accountability quite difficult to achieve in practice; the power and resource imbalances between individual victims and large ML-system manufacturers would make tort or other civil litigation infeasible~\cite{abraham2019responsibility}.
-For historically underserved communities, these imbalances are even more significant.
-Without the tools we advocate for in this paper, the barrier for holding distributed ML systems accountable is even higher to surmount for these groups.
+This dynamic would make accountability quite difficult to achieve; the power and resource imbalances between individual victims and large ML-system manufacturers would make tort or other civil litigation infeasible~\cite{abraham2019responsibility}. \\